lovasoa/tinyzip/README.md

 ### `std` feature

-When std is available this crate gives access to some features that require std traits or memory allocation.
+When `std` is available, this crate unlocks features that require `std` traits or heap allocation.
 The core logic remains the same and does not allocate when opening a file or iterating through contents.

 ```rust,no_run